 The Healthcare Flexible Spending Account (HFSA) allows you to stretch your budget further.
-The HFSA is a voluntary pretax benefit plan that allows you to set aside money from your paycheck to be used to pay the out-of-pocket medical, prescription, dental and vision expenses that you and your eligible dependents incur.
+The HFSA is a voluntary pre-tax benefit plan that allows you to set aside money from your paycheck to be used to pay the out-of-pocket medical, prescription, dental and vision expenses that you and your eligible dependents incur.
 You never pay taxes on the money you put into your account, giving you more bang for your buck when you use pre-tax money to reimburse qualified healthcare expenses.

 - Copayments, coinsurance and deductibles for medical, vision and dental services

 - Eyeglasses, reading glasses, contact lenses and contact lens solution

 - Bandages and related items

 - Medical equipment

 - Hospital services and fees

 How much did you pay in copayments this year for doctor and dental visits?
 For prescriptions?
 Plan to get a new pair of glasses this year?
 Are you expecting to go to the hospital early next year?
 What’s the mileage to and from your doctor?
 Use these questions to estimate your expenses for next year.

 To estimate how much you should contribute to your FSA, add up the anticipated costs for routine medical and dental checkups and for major expenses, such as braces, for you and your family that will not be reimbursed by any other insurance plan.
 Estimate what you will spend May through April.
 Any expense the IRS considers deductible and that is not reimbursed through a health plan is eligible for reimbursement from your FSA.

 Expenses not recognized by the IRS, and not reimbursable, include cosmetic surgery and health-club dues for general health purposes.Rollover